 - Mild age-related diabetes.
 This form of diabetes is similar to “mild obesity-related diabetes,” and is the most common form of diabetes.

-Diabetes and heart disease go hand in hand: the risk of heart disease is higher in people who have diabetes than those who don’t.
+The risk of heart disease is higher in people who have diabetes than those who don’t.
 Evidence from clinical trials now shows that some of the newer diabetes drugs, besides lowering blood sugar, also reduce the risk of heart disease in people with diabetes and prevent hospitalization from heart failure.

 For more information about these medications and how they were studied, click here.